cferdinandi/adventure/content/gm.md

 <p class="margin-bottom-small"><strong>Some things you can do as GM.</strong></p>

-- Introduce a new location
+- Show a new location (_a hidden doorway, a secret tunnel, a long-lost temple_)
-- Spring a trap or attack
+- Introduce a danger (_a creature, a trap, an obstacle, a situation_)
-- Reveal a secret about the world
+- Reveal a secret about the world (_hidden treasure, a new plot hook, an important detail_)
-- Put someone in a tough spot
-- Offer a choice... with a cost
+- Offer a choice (_The fast and dangerous path or the slow and safe one?
+Save yourself or your friend?_)

 ### Outcomes for Common Actions